hiiwave/TosAddon-weightpercentage/readme.md

 ![result](https://github.com/hiiwave/TosAddon-weightpercentage/blob/master/demo/output2.JPG)

 ## Note:
-The total weight (in knapsack) shown in result only includes items inside knapsack, but does not include wore equipment.
+The total weight (in backpack) shown in result only includes items inside backpack, but does not include wore equipment.

-That is, `total weight` = `total weight in knapsack` + `total weight of wore equipments`
+That is, `total weight` = `total weight in backpack` + `total weight of wore equipments`

 ## Contibution:
 Pull request is welcome :)